 = VT 10, 000.

-- Non-citizens applying for a variation in the business license would have to get another VIPA approval certificate for a variation.
+Non-citizens applying for a variation in the business licence would have to get another VIPA approval certificate for a variation.

-(2) Current businesses that wants to extend its’ business activity in another location
+- Current businesses that wants to extend its’ business activity in another location.

-- Businesses setting up a branch in another location would have to re-apply for a new business license.
+- Businesses setting up a branch in another location would have to re-apply for a new business licence.

-- Business license fees would be charged on a pro-rata basis.
+- Business licence fees would be charged on a pro-rata basis.

-- Non-citizens applying for a new business license to open a branch in a separate location require a VIPA approval certificate.
+Non-citizens applying for a new business licence to open a branch in a separate location require a VIPA approval certificate.

-- Any business that moves to a different location has to write a letter regarding the change in location and surrender the existing business license in order for the new business license certificate to be issued.
+- Any business that moves to a different location has to write a letter regarding the change in location and surrender the existing business licence in order for the new business licence certificate to be issued.

 - Fee: VT 1,500.

-- Non-citizens moving business to a new location must get a VIPA variation approval certificate before any changes can be made to the business license certificate.
+Non-citizens moving business to a new location must get a VIPA variation approval certificate before any changes can be made to the business licence certificate.

-(4) Change in the type of ownership (sole trader; partnership; and company)
+- Change in the type of ownership (sole trader; partnership; and company).

 - A change in the type of ownership can mean various changes in the type of ownership.

-- A change in the type of ownership would require the licensee to re-apply for business license and surrender the existing business license in order for the new business license certificate to be issued.
+- A change in the type of ownership would require the licensee to re-apply for business licence and surrender the existing business licence in order for the new business licence certificate to be issued.

-- Fee: Fee charges won’t apply in this case as the remaining fees from the previous business license would be transferred to the new business license application.
+- Fee: Fee charges won’t apply in this case as the remaining fees from the previous business licence would be transferred to the new business licence application.

-- A VIPA approval is required before lodging a new business license application.
+A VIPA approval is required before lodging a new business licence application.

-- The existing business license for the previous owner
+- The existing business licence for the previous owner;

-- Letter from the previous owner authorizing the transfer of business license fees or requesting refund of fees for
+- Letter from the previous owner authorizing the transfer of business licence fees or requesting refund of fees for the remaining period;

 - VIPA approval certificate for the new foreign owner.

-(6) Change in the business trading name or company name
+- Change in the business trading name or company name.

 - Any business wanting to change its’ trading name or company name must provide a Change of Business Name Certificate or Certificate of Incorporation from VFSC.

-- The existing business license certificate must also be submitted.
+- The existing business licence certificate must also be submitted.

 - Fee: VT 1,500.

-- Any business that fails to renew its’ license on/ before the 31st of January will be penalized at a growing rate of 10% of every month that the fee was due until it is settled.
+Any business that fails to renew its’ licence on/ before the 31st of January will be penalized at a growing rate of 10% of every month that the fee was due until it is settled.

 The above shall only be exempted if the business gross turnover is LESS THAN VT 10 million.